otrv4/otrv4/otrv4.md

 Generator g3: 2
 ```

-Note that this means that whenever you see a Diffie-Hellman exponentiation in
+Note that this means that whenever you see an operation on a field element from
-this document, it always means that the exponentiation is done modulo the above
+the above group, the operation should also be done module the above prime.
-3072-bit number.

 ### TLV Types

+(TODO: this paragraph should not be here)
 OTRv4 has the same message formats as OTRv3 without compatibility with version 2.
 This means that query messages, whitespace tags, error messages, encoding and
 fragmentation is performed as specified in OTRv3.

+(TODO: this paragraph should not be here)
 The fragmentation format is the same as for OTRv3.
 You will have to wait until
 after reassembly to finalize how to deal with a message.
 For details, see
 [fragmentation section][3] in OTRv3 documentation.